 Spring semester - Online registration for the spring semester will typically start in the beginning of November.
-The spring semester typically begins in early-to-mid January and ends in late April.
+The spring semester typically begins in early January and ends in late April.

-Summer semester - Online registration for the summer semester will typically start in the beginning of April.
-The summer semester typically begins in mid-May and ends late August.
+Pre-Fall semester - Online registration for the summer semester will typically start in the beginning of April.
+The pre-fall semester for second-year students typically begins in mid-to-late May and ends mid-August.
+The pre-fall semester for first-year students typically begins in early June and ends mid-August.